LautaroMRA02/Full_ECommerce/README.md

     3.create es.lintra and set module exports fos env to node
     4. set VScode setting for editor.codeActionsPnSAve source.fixAll.eslint to true
     5. check result for linying error
-    6. npm install eslint-config-aitbnb-base and eslint-plugin-import
+    6. npm install eslint-config-airbnb-base and eslint-plugin-import
     7. set extends to airbnb-base
     8. set parserOptions to ecmaVersion 11 and sourceType to module
     9. set rules for no-console to 0 to ignore liting error